koka-lang/madoko/doc/overview.md

 	> bibtex myfile.aux

 to generate the bibliography entries.
-The bibliography entries can be included in your document using the special `[BIB]` element, for example:
+The bibliography entries are included in your document using the special `[BIB]` element, for example:

 	## References	{-}